tingreavinash/Today-I-Learnt/README.md

 ## TIL: 06-08-2021
 - Application performance can be improved by compressing JSON using gzip.
 It will reduce the JSON size by 75%.
 Which eventually improves API turnaround time significantly.
 - Instead of using simple JSON library, you can use minidev JSON library which is better in performance.
+- You can generate mock data in bulk from this website: https://www.mockaroo.com/